rnmishra0309/java-opentelemetry/README.md

-# java-opentelemetry
+# node-opentelemetry
-Demo usage of open-telemetry in a spring boot project
+Demo usage of open-telemetry in a node js project